Beyond Video Conferencing: How Agencies and FSIs Can Make the Most of UC

 Because communications is often siloed from the rest of IT, many government agencies and Federal system integrators (FSIs) haven’t yet taken advantage of the range of services available from unified communications (UC) platforms beyond video conferencing.
-MeriTalk sat down with Meredith Krar, director of Federal systems integrators for Zoom, and Lou Giglio, head of U.S. Federal at Zoom, to discuss how UC capabilities can benefit agencies and FSIs and explore how FSIs can meet the requirements of the Department of Defense (DoD) Cybersecurity Maturity Model Certification (CMMC) 2.0.
+MeriTalk sat down with Meredith Krar, director of Federal systems integrators for Zoom, to discuss how UC capabilities can benefit agencies and FSIs and explore how FSIs can meet the requirements of the Department of Defense (DoD) Cybersecurity Maturity Model Certification (CMMC) 2.0.

-MeriTalk: We’re talking today over ZoomGov, and probably thBecause communications is often siloed from the rest of IT, many government agencies and Federal system integrators (FSIs) haven’t yet taken advantage of the range of services available from unified communications (UC) platforms beyond video conferencing.
-MeriTalk sat down with Meredith Krar, director of Federal systems integrators for Zoom, and Lou Giglio, head of U.S. Federal at Zoom, to discuss how UC capabilities can benefit agencies and FSIs and explore how FSIs can meet the requirements of the Department of Defense (DoD) Cybersecurity Maturity Model Certification (CMMC) 2.0.ousands of Federal employees are doing the same thing right now.
+MeriTalk: We’re talking today over ZoomGov, and probably thousands of Federal employees are doing the same thing right now.
 Online collaboration has become a core capability in government and in the private sector.
 People need to be able to work remotely and in hybrid arrangements, and so they need voice, video, chat, and information sharing capabilities wherever they are.
 How close are Federal agencies to realizing this vision today?

-Lou Giglio: They’re close, but they still have a ways to go.
+Meredith Krar: They’re close, but they still have a ways to go.
 The pandemic forced remote work upon us, and for many agencies it was a Band-Aid – and understandably so.
 Fast-forward to today, and many agencies haven’t realized the full benefits of a UC platform like Zoom for Government.
 One big reason is because communications has historically been a siloed, on-premises capability.
 Apart from a typical video conference, there was a fair amount of work necessary to transition from an on-prem solution where you have gear sitting in facilities.

 But now, folks are starting to realize they can consume voice or UC as a service just as they could any other software application in the stack.
 They’re realizing we don’t have to do elaborate network adjustments and poke holes in firewalls anymore.
 All of that can be replaced with a user ID and login.